Birch Polypore Triple Extract

 About Birch Polypore

-The inhabitants of Europe have looked to the birch polypore (Fomitopsis betulina) for centuries to harness its remarkable medicinal properties.
-Found on birch trees, this fungi has been a part of traditional European herbal medicine, adapting bodies to harsh environmental conditions and offering a myriad of health benefits.
+The inhabitants of Europe have looked to the birch polypore (Fomitopsis betulina) for centuries to harness its remarkable properties.
+Found on birch trees, this fungi has been a part of traditional European herbal medicine, adapting bodies to harsh environmental conditions.

 Birch polypore was famously found with the mummified remains of Ötzi the Iceman, who lived over 5,000 years ago.
 This ancient connection underscores its long-standing value in traditional practices.